gumb0/gumb0/README.md

 - 🛠️ Infrastructure / Core Software Engineer, sometimes wearing a researcher hat.
 - ⚡ Interested in all kinds of decentralized tech, but my primary background is in Ethereum Execution Layer and EVM.
 - 🦀 My main language has always been C++.
-I find it still fun, but also am excited about Rust.
+I still find it fun, but also am excited about Rust.
 Can do Go, too.
 - 🚀 Currently looking for the next role.
+Find my resume [here](./resume/Andrei-Maiboroda-Resume.pdf).

 ### 🔧 Notable projects